ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Express.js is often the go-to framework for building web applications in Node.js.
 It’s lightweight, unopinionated, and incredibly flexible…</blockquote>

 <h3>4.
-SAML SSO in Next.js: A Step-by-Step Guide for Okta, Google & Microsoft Entra - <a href="https://medium.com/itnext/saml-sso-in-next-js-a-step-by-step-guide-for-okta-google-microsoft-entra-dbdd215b98d3" target="_blank" rel="noopener noreferrer">link</a></h3>
+Add CSRF Protection in an Express.js Framework Application - <a href="https://medium.com/@anuj_jaryal/add-csrf-protection-in-an-express-js-framework-application-63abc5a2f216" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ITNEXT`**
+✍️ **posted by `Anuj Jaryal`**

-<blockquote>Are you looking to integrate enterprise-level SAML authentication with your Next.js application?
-Need to add SAML SSO support for Okta…</blockquote>
+<blockquote>Express.js is a popular framework for building web applications, but it doesn’t come with built-in support for CSRF (Cross-Site Request…</blockquote>

 <h3>5.
 The Great Node.js Intervention of 2025 - <a href="https://medium.com/@haydengpt/the-great-node-js-intervention-of-2025-24821f8d0cec" target="_blank" rel="noopener noreferrer">link</a></h3>